dustinengle/smart-mailbox/docs/LoRa.md

 # SafeBox - LoRa Protocol

+## Features

+* Every packet will be cryptography signed with a per packet incrementing nonce setup at random.
+* General flow is request and reply with acknowledgement packets.
+* Devices will automatically configure themselves and setup a unique network configuration.

 ## Security

 * The secret key will consist of the unique identifier of the device with a nonce that will be hashed using SHA256.